-A critical incident is defined as a potentially life-threatening event which compromises a patient's health or safety.
-A critical incident includes, but is not limited to:
+A critical incident is defined as a potentially life-threatening event that could compromise a patient's health or safety.
+A critical incident includes, (but is not limited to):

-- The performance of an illegal act - Intentionally acting outside the scope of the student's practice - Falsifying medical records - Repeated occurrences of unsafe practice after correction - Unprofessional behaviors (inappropriate dress; tardiness; inappropriate cell phone use or conduct deemed inappropriate by Instructor and/or others; posting unprofessional comments/pictures on e-mail or social media sites; violation of agency, and/or Augusta Technical College policy.
-This includes: health requirements, CPR Certification, Drug Screen and Background Check. - Dependent nursing interventions, for example: failure to carry out physician orders safely and competently, failure to comply with instruction of agency staff or clinical instructor). - Independent nursing interventions, for example: failure to perform patient care safely and completely, including administering medications safely with clinical instructor.
+- The performance of an illegal act - Intentionally acting outside the scope of the student's practice - Falsifying medical records - Repeated occurrence of unsafe practice after correction - Unprofessional behaviors (inappropriate dress; tardiness; inappropriate cell phone use, laptop use, or conduct deemed inappropriate by Instructor and/or others; posting unprofessional comments/pictures on email or social media sites; violation of agency, and/orAugusta Technical College policy.
+This includes health requirements, CPR Certification, Drug Screen and Background Check. - Dependent nursing interventions, for example, failure to carry out physician orders safely and competently, failure to comply with the instruction of agency staff or clinical Instructor). - Independent nursing interventions, for example, failure to perform patient care safely and completely, including administering medications safely with clinical Instructors.